Random Tur\'an theorem for expansions of spanning subgraphs of tight trees: Introduction

 \section{Introduction}

 An {\em $r$-uniform hypergraph}, or {\em $r$-graph} for short, is a hypergraph whose edges all have size $r$.
 Let $H$ be an $r$-graph, the \emph{Turán number} $\ex(n,{H})$ is the largest integer $m$ such that there exists an $H$-free $r$-graph with $n$ vertices and $m$ edges.
 Further, the \emph{Turán density} $\pi(H)$ is $\lim_{n\to\infty}\ex(n,H)/\binom{n}{r}$.
 Determining or estimating $\ex(n,{H})$ and $\pi(H)$ is a central problem in extremal combinatorics.
 Turán in his seminal paper\cite{turan1941} showed that $\ex(n,K_t)=(1-\frac{1}{t-1})\binom{n}{2}+\Theta(n)$, where $K_t$ is the complete graph on $t$ vertices.
-This result was later generalized by Erd\"os, Stone and Simmonovits\cite{erdos1946structure,Erdos1966ALT} who showed that $\pi(G)=1-\frac{1}{\chi(G)-1}$, where $\chi(G)$ is the chromatic number of $G$.
+This result was later generalized by Erd\H{o}s, Stone and Simmonovits\cite{erdos1946structure,Erdos1966ALT} who showed that $\pi(G)=1-\frac{1}{\chi(G)-1}$, where $\chi(G)$ is the chromatic number of $G$.
 This result essentially solved the Tur\'an problems for all graphs with chromatic number at least three.
 For bipartite graphs, only sporadic results are known; see~\cite{furedi2013history} for a great survey on Tur\'an problems for bipartite graphs by F\"uredi and Simonovits.
 For hypergraph, it is still a major open problem to determine $\pi(K^r_k)$ for any $k>r\ge3$, where $K^r_k$ is the complete $r$-graph on $k$ vertices.
-Tur\'an~\cite{turan1969applications} conjectured that $\pi(K^3_k)=1-\frac{4}{(k-1)^2}$.
-Erdös~\cite{erdos1964extremal} showed that $\pi(H)=0$ when $H$ is $r$-partite.
 See~\cite{keevash2011hypergraph} for an excellent survey by Keevash on hypergraph Turán problems.
 For integers $r>k\ge 2$, the {\em $r$-expansion} of a $k$-graph $H$, denoted by $H^{(+r)}$, is the $r$-graph obtained from $H$ by enlarging each $k$-edge of $H$ with a set of $r-k$ vertices of degree one.
 See~\cite{mubayi2016survey} for a great survey by Mubayi and Verstraëte on Turán problems for expansions.